-Edinburgh Castle is perched with splendor on the hilltop overlooking the city of Edinburgh is one of the top places to visit in Edinburgh.
+Edinburgh Castle perched with splendor on the hilltop overlooking the city of Edinburgh is one of the top places to visit in Edinburgh.

 At the entrance of the castle is the Esplanade which was laid out as a parade ground and provides with some of the remarkable views of the city and Arthur’s Seat.

 The gatehouse at the head of the Esplanade houses the ticket offices where one can get the pre-booked online tickets printed from the machines on the day of the visit.

 One can discover the castle’s amazing past with a guided tour included in the ticket price or with the aid of an audio guide that can be collected from the audio booth.
 We collected a map of the castle from the information office and set out to explore on our own.

 We visited the gloomy vaults where prisoners of war and pirates were held in the 18th and 19th centuries.

 The vaults provided an insight into the life of the prisoners with recreated hammocks, fireplace and the graffiti left over by the prisoners on the wooden doors.
 Also displayed were the art pieces and the forged currency notes showcasing their skill level.